Long-Range Optical Wireless Information and Power Transfer: Numerical Analysis

-\emph{2) Beam spot radius:} In Part A, through comparison, the BCRB system presents a stable compression capability for incident beam.
-To obtain the compression limit and influencing factors, we conduct further analysis.
-Since the beam spot radius will be different at different distances, we use the maximum value of the spot radius $\omega_{3,Max}$ on the gain module to analyze.
-We still set $d = 10, 20, 30, 40$ m as evaluation point.
-Based on~\eqref{transfer matrix1},~\eqref{mode spot1},~\eqref{mode spot3}, Table \ref{t1}, Table \ref{t2}, and the parameters determined above, the relationship curves between $\omega_{3,Max}$ and $M$ can be obtained.
-In Fig.~\ref{Mode spot2}, the curves present a sharp downtrend at first, and then the decline becomes smooth gradually.
-Furthermore, when $d$ takes a constant value, the maximum beam spot radius $\omega_{3,Max}$ will decrease with the increase of $M$, and if $M$ is fixed, $\omega_{3,Max}$ will increase with the $d$ gaining.
-Overall, $M$ can affect the compression capability, a large value of $M$ leads to greater beam compression.
-However, the incident beam can not achieve unlimited compression through changing $M$, since other parameters such as $\rho_{1}$ and $L_1$ will also affect the beam compression.
-In general, we can strengthen the compression capability by adjusting the parameter $M$ in a certain range.
+\emph{2) Beam spot radius:} Because of the beam divergence, the radius of beam spot will be different at different distances, we introduce the maximum value of the spot radius $\omega_\mathrm{g,Max}$on the gain medium to analyze.
+Based on~\eqref{transfer matrix1},~\eqref{mode spot1}, Table \ref{t1}, and the parameters determined above, the relationship of $\omega_\mathrm{g,Max}$and $M$ can be obtained as the function of intensity variation presenting in Fig.~\ref{Mod}.
+As can be seen, $M$ and $f_{r2}$ all have an effect on the $\omega_\mathrm{g,Max}$.
+When $f_{r2}$ is fixed, $L_\mathrm{3,Max}$ will decrease as $M$ increase, which indicates that the ability of beam compression gains.
+On the contrary, $f_{r2}$ has the positive impact on $L_\mathrm{3,Max}$.
+Numerically, $L_\mathrm{3,Max}$ can be 0.35$\sim$0.45 mm when $M$ takes 2$\sim$5 and $f_{r2}$ takes 10$\sim$30 m.